GravityPDF/gravity-pdf/README.txt

 = 6.9.1 =
 * Security: Disable the Signed URL feature in the [gravitypdf] shortcode when a URL parameter provides the entry ID (e.g. Page Confirmations)
 * Bug: Gracefully handle invalid conditional logic rules when adding date entry meta support
+* Bug: Display field for entry metadata PDF conditional rule when there are no form fields compatible with conditional logic

 = 6.9.0 =
 * Feature: Add new conditional logic options to PDFs eg. Payment Status, Date Created, Starred (props: Gravity Wiz)